cnslab-network-security/homework1/task4/README.md

 $ python3 nids.py test.rules
 ```

-Then, it reads the rule file `test.rules` and waits for incoming packets to match them with the Snort rules.
+Then, it should read the rule file `test.rules` and wait for incoming packets to match them with the Snort rules.
 The rule file contains several Snort rules like following:

 ```
 alert tcp any any -> 192.168.1.0/24 any (msg:"r1 packet for subnet 192.168.1.0";)